-Farming Operations.
+FarmingOperations.
 Because Jatropha is such a novel crop, our Jatropha operations are still considered to be in the development stage even though we have planted significant amounts of land over the past years.
 To date, revenues from our Jatropha farms located in Mexico have not met our initial expectations for various reasons, including increased disease pressure, dramatic variations in weather and under-performance of certain varieties.
-We have been addressing these issues and we anticipate that revenues from the Jatropha farms we currently own through our GCE Mexico I, LLC joint venture in Mexico will increase during the next 12 months and continue to increase and become more significant thereafter.
+We have been addressing these issues and we anticipate that revenues from the Jatropha farms we currently own through our GCE Mexico I, LLC joint venture in Mexico will increase in the future.
+However, because of the growth cycle of Jatropha plants and the other factors that affect the ability of Jatropha plants to produce seeds, we are unable to predict if, and when our Mexico Jatropha farms will produce commercial quantities of Jatropha seeds, and how much revenue those seeds will generate.
 The operational expenses of the Jatropha farms in Mexico are substantial and exceed the amount of revenues that the farms are expected to generate from operations this year.
-Our Partner in GCE Mexico has approved the 2014 operating budget and has committed to funding the cash requirements for the 2014 operating expenses of GCE Mexico.
-Based on these assurances, we anticipate that we will have sufficient funds to operate our Mexico farms in 2014.
-In addition, the Mexico government has issued a permit to re-commence the processing and sale of charcoal.
-We have already begun shipping product.
-Sales of charcoal are expected to partially offset or operating expenses in Mexico.
+Our partner in GCE Mexico farms.
+In addition, new sales of charcoal produced at the Mexico farms are expected to partially offset or operating expenses in Mexico.
 No assurance can, however, be given that the costs of operating the Mexico farms will not exceed our budget, or that our GCE Mexico investor will, in fact, fund the budgeted amounts.
+Should our partner in GCE Mexico reduce or terminate his funding, our ability to conduct our Mexico operations would be materially, and negatively impacted.

-Even if operations of the three Jatropha farms owned through GCE Mexico improve during the next year as expected and, therefore, that the joint venture will generate revenues, we do not project that any cash distributions will be made to Global Clean Energy Holdings, Inc. for several years.
+Even if operations of the three Jatropha farms owned through GCE Mexico improve as expected and, therefore, that the joint venture will generate revenues over the long term, we do not project that any cash distributions will be made to Global Clean Energy Holdings, Inc. for several years.
 Under our agreements with our GCE Mexico investors, all net cash generated from the Jatropha operations that are conducted through GCE Mexico must first be used to fund the operations of those farms, and any excess must thereafter be used to repay the capital contributed by our joint venture investors (plus their preferred return).
-The total amount of capital and the preferred return that must be paid to our joint venture investors before funds are distributed to us currently is in excess of \$29,000,000 as of March 31, 2014.
+The total amount of capital and the preferred return that must be paid to our joint venture investors before funds are distributed to us currently is in excess of \$33,000,000 as of March 31, 2015.
 As a result, the improving operations of the Mexico farms will not produce short-term cash or improve our liquidity, nor will the improving operations of the Mexico farms generate funds that we can use for our business plan, for working capital purposes, or for the acquisition of additional Jatropha or other biofuel feedstock farms.
 Because of our negative working capital position, we currently do not have the funds necessary to acquire and cultivate additional Jatropha farms for our own account.
-Accordingly, in order to increase our farm ownership and operations, we will have to obtain significant additional capital through the sale of equity and/or debt securities, the forward sale of Jatropha oil or from other financing activities, such as debt financing, strategic partnerships and/or joint ventures.
+Accordingly, in order to increase our farm ownership and operations, we will have to obtain additional capital through the sale of equity and/or debt securities, the forward sale of products produced from our Jatropha or Camelina faming operations or from other financing activities, such as debt financing, strategic partnerships and/or joint ventures.